rlugojr/Scrawl-canvas/contributor-readme.txt

 # For Developers who want to make Scrawl.js even better
+(These instructions are as much for my benefit as for yours)

 I'm assuming that you have 'node' already installed on your local machine, alongside 'git', 'grunt' and 'git flow'.
-These instructions are as much for my benefit as for yours.

 I'm also assuming that you know how to drive a GitHub repository thingy ...